daniela-li/100-days-of-code/README.md

 ### **Day 1 - 14.08.2020**
 To keep track of the progress, I learned how to use Github and started this new repository.
 I am still learning how to used, ~~so I still don't know how to format text for example.~~ Nevermind, I searched on Google and formatted :laughing:

+I installed on my notebook, Visual Studio Code and Github.
+I learned how to download this repository in Github, edit the "README" doc in Visual Studio, commit and push the changes.

+So far so good. :smile:

 I decided to focus on Python and to use this video course from [Free Code Camp - Introduction to Python for Everybody](https://www.freecodecamp.org/learn/scientific-computing-with-python/python-for-everybody/)
 This course is based from a book of the same name and the autor is the instructor of the videos.